mtangaro/ansible-role-laniakea-cert-fix/README.md

 ssh -i your_private_key galaxy@IP_ADDRESS
 ```

-ore use putty on Windows.
+or use Putty on Windows.

 2. Become super user: